Hero (2019 Tamil film): Potential sequel

+Controversies

-Prior to the film's release, aspiring filmmaker Bosco Prabhu reported Mithran to South Indian Film Writers Association, accusing him of plagiarizing his script registered with the association in 2017 and making it into Hero.
+Prior to the film's release, aspiring filmmaker Bosco Prabhu reported Mithran to South Indian Film Writers Association, accusing him of plagiarising his script registered with the association in 2017 and making it into Hero.
 After a scrutiny with 18 EC members, film director K. Bhagyaraj, who is the head of the association, pointed out the plots of Hero and Bosco's scripts were both the same.
 Mithran denied any plagiarism, claiming the film had a different plot.
 Post the association's decision, Bhagyaraj sent Mithran a letter telling him to compensate and give Bosco credits for Hero's story.
 When Mithran did not respond and went ahead with the film's release, Bhagyaraj insisted Bosco to go to court, assuring him of the association's support.

 Feeling the members of the association compared the core plots instead of screenplay, Mithran stated that the film's story was incorporated from many stories found in newspaper articles and real-life incidents.
 He also wrote back to the president of the Writers' Association, denying any plagiarism of Bosco's script, and requesting them to compare and reviews both scripts before reaching a conclusion.
-In 2020, months after the film started streaming on Amazon Prime Video, the court gave a judgement in favor of Prabhu and issued an interim order that resulted in the film being banned from television airings and getting taken down from Prime Video.
+In 2020, months after the film started streaming on Amazon Prime Video, the court gave a judgement in favour of Prabhu and issued an interim order that resulted in the film being banned from television airings and getting taken down from Prime Video.
 In May 2020, the case was resolved and the film was reinstated on Prime Video.